|Application is OPEN for the NRF Fellowship (Class of 2024).

 Each Fellow is provided with a research grant to support projects that exhibit high likelihood of a research breakthrough.
 The research grant can be used to cover personnel, equipment and consumables costs.

 View list of the latest awarded NRF Fellows here.

 NRF invites applications once a year, as well as taps on local research organisations and contacts to identify potential candidates.

-There is a two-step selection process, comprising a shortlisting process and a final selection.
+There is a three-step selection process, comprising a longlisting process by prospective host institutions in Singapore, a shortlisting process and a final selection.
 Shortlisted candidates will be invited to Singapore for a final interview by the NRF Fellowship Evaluation Panel.

 Interested applicants should refer to the detailed NRF Guidelines on NRF's Integrated Grant Management System (IGMS) website.

 Appointees will be offered tenure-track faculty positions at the following Singapore-based universities and research institutions.
 They can also be offered positions at the five Research Centres of Excellence.